joeyklee/GEOB472/workshops/02_intro2R/README.md

 		# use the plot() function on the data you selected:
 		plot(fruitBasket$fruits, fruitBasket$quantityEaten)

 Nice!
 We just plotted our data directly pulled from our dataframe!
+***
+###S7.3.2: making/Plotting our first Dataframe
+Experiment:

+* Make your own dataframe.
+* The dataframe should include at least 3 vectors ("columns").
+* Plot two of the columns.

+***

 Feeling the love yet?
 If yes, then get ready for more, if not, then let's try a **real-world data** example.

 ##S7.4 Reading data in as a dataframe